Kshitij-M/complete_gpu_setup/README.md

-Sure, here's a README file formatted for clarity, informativeness, and a bit of flair with emojis.
-This README provides detailed instructions for setting up CUDA, cuDNN, and PyTorch on Ubuntu.

----

 # CUDA, cuDNN, and PyTorch Setup Guide for Ubuntu 🐧

 Welcome to the ultimate setup guide for CUDA 11.8, cuDNN, and PyTorch on Ubuntu.
 Follow these instructions to get your machine learning environment up and running with GPU acceleration!